Globally Scalable Glacier Mapping by Deep Learning Matches Expert Delineation Accuracy: Introduction

 \section{Introduction}

 Glaciers are highly sensitive to alterations in temperature and precipitation, making them important indicators of climate change, and recognised as an essential climate variable within the Global Climate Observing System (GCOS) programme\supercite{wmo_gcos_ecv_2022}.
-In the last decades, the vast majority of glaciers worldwide have diminished in size and are expected to continue retreating, while $49\!\pm\!9$\% of glaciers are likely to disappear by 2100 regardless of the greenhouse gas emission scenario\supercite{ipcc_one,ipcc_two,rounce_globalglacierchange_2023}.
+In the last decades, the vast majority of glaciers worldwide have diminished in size and are expected to continue retreating, and $49\!\pm\!9$\% of glaciers are likely to disappear by 2100 regardless of the greenhouse gas emission scenario\supercite{ipcc_one,ipcc_two,rounce_globalglacierchange_2023}.
 This loss in glacier mass contributes significantly to rising sea levels accounting for approximately 25--30\% of the observed increase since 1961 with regions such as Alaska, the Canadian Arctic, the periphery of Greenland, the Southern Andes, the Russian Arctic and Svalbard having the greatest shares\supercite{zemp_glacier_mass_changes_2019}.
-The projected rise in sea level from glaciers ($90\!\pm\!26$ to $154\!\pm\!44$ millimetres sea level equivalent) poses a severe threat to millions of households predicted to be below high-tide lines by the end of the century as well as to the availability of fresh water and food in the coming decades\supercite{hugonnet_glacier_mass_loss_2021,rounce_globalglacierchange_2023}.
-In addition, glacier retreat adversely affects water resource sustainability in densely populated regions\supercite{huss_glacier_mass_loss_2018}, hydroelectric power generation\supercite{laghari_energy_2013}, drinking water quality, agricultural productivity\supercite{fortner_waterquality_2009}, ecosystems and biodiversity\supercite{cauvyfraunie_ecosystems_2019} and increases the likelihood of glacial lake outburst floods with possibly devastating consequences\supercite{emmer_glofs_2017}.
+The projected rise in sea level from glaciers ($90\!\pm\!26$ to $154\!\pm\!44$ millimetres sea level equivalent) poses a severe threat to millions of households predicted to be below high-tide lines by the end of the century\supercite{hugonnet_glacier_mass_loss_2021,rounce_globalglacierchange_2023}.
+In addition, glacier run-off can compensate for seasons of low flow and offset water shortages during droughts\supercite{huss_glacier_mass_loss_2018,gascoin_accuratepresentationofglaciersaswaterresources_2024}.
+Glacier retreat affects hydroelectric power generation\supercite{laghari_energy_2013}, drinking water quality, agricultural productivity\supercite{fortner_waterquality_2009}, ecosystems and biodiversity\supercite{cauvyfraunie_ecosystems_2019} and is related to glacial lake outburst floods with possibly devastating consequences\supercite{emmer_glofs_2017}, though their severity tends to diminish over time\supercite{veh_glofs_2023}.